Stuycs-K/finalproject-10-lin-abi-steinmetz-naomi-jaffe-otzar/DEVLOG-Naomi.md

 ### 2024-05-15 - Wave Library
 + read documentation for python wave library
 ### 2024-05-15 - Other Libraries
-+ looked over wave documentation again and discussed
++ looked over wave documentation again
-+ looked at sys and os libraries
++ looked at sys and os libraries and discussed whether to use them